 According to Zillow, ‘the average time it takes to sell a house is 55-70 days in the U.S.” However, there are exceptions to every rule, and it may take as long as 6 months to sell a house after listing it on popular real estate websites.

 This is problematic because every month spent on the market translates to another month of holding costs that you are responsible for paying.
 Furthermore, if the house takes a very long time to sell, you could lose the house to foreclosure, depending on the length of your loan agreement and the flexibility of your loan provider.

 Of all the mistakes you can make, miscalculating the ARV is arguably the least forgivable.
-Formulating an accurate estimate of what the house will be worth after the renovations is crucial to completing a successful deal.
+Formulating an accurate estimate of the market value of the house after the renovations have been completed is crucial to completing a successful deal.
 It is the metric that dictates how much you can spend on financing, renovations, holding costs, and closing costs.
 If you fail to get this right, your flip could quite literally turn into a flop.

-In the end, it should be pretty clear that there are plenty of real estate investors making very respectable sums of money by flipping houses.
+In the end, it should be pretty clear that there are plenty of real estate investors making very respectable sums of money through property flipping.
 In the US, the average revenue per flip ranges from $61,000 to $74,000, while the average net profit is somewhere between $25,000 and $35,000.
 More importantly, it is entirely possible to achieve exponential income growth if you flip multiple houses per year.

 With that being said, there are definitely risks associated with this investment strategy.
 You could potentially lose money if fail to sell the house quickly, miscalculate renovation costs, or overestimate the after repair value of the home.

 Lastly, if you are ready to start your property flipping journey, New Silver can provide the house flip loan you need to get started.
 We offer an extremely efficient loan closing process, together with highly competitive interest rates.
 We are a tried and trusted hard money lender that can get you the capital you need in 7 days or less.